jessebmiller/cyphernoided2600/cyphernoided2600.md

 PC, write that on your character sheet.

 Cyberware can't be removed.
-It can only be replaced with cyberware of a higher rank (which also replaces its quirks and malfunctions).
+It can only be replaced with cyberware of a higher rank which also replaces its quirks and malfunctions.

+QUIRKS AND MALFUNCTIONS

 When you use your cyberware
 roll a pool of d6es equal to the total of your cyberware ranks and total the top 3: